Common SEO Mistakes to Avoid

 Think of on-site diagnostics like running a blood test.
-Many of the problems sites have with SEO is not visible with the naked eye.
+Many of the problems sites have with SEO are not visible to the naked eye.

-Using SEO reporting tools can help you identify and fix a problem before it effects your SERPs.
+Using SEO reporting tools can help you identify and fix a problem before it affects your SERPs.

 Monitoring the health and stability of your site is crucial to inbound marketing.